Impressia/Impressia/README.md

 - ** Endpoint about instance information returns different JSON structure**

 API in Pixelfed (`/api/v1/instance`) returns JSON with diefferent structure then API specify.

+- **There are some issues in bookmarks/favourites endpoints**

+It seems like paging is not working in that endpoints (I've tried with page and max_id).